jrehor/kcc/README.md

 * which way to read and comprehend k code
 * what is the only existing precedence rule
 * why we don't need `for` and why we have adverbs
+* how to flip a matrix (or to transpose it, if you will)

 It is a good checkpoint before you advance to the next chapter, where things will get a lot less innocent, and very fast.